Maine Seafood Guide – Black Sea Bass

 Season

-Black sea bass occasionally stray into the Gulf of Maine in summer.
+Black sea bass occasionally stray into the Gulf of Maine in summer; as the waters warm, they are becoming more numerous.

 Status